GummyDonut/3d-origami-diagram-tool/README.md

       * representative triangle
   * Select tool - similar to rts to change triangles
     * Allow us to mass modify triangles.
+    * Allow us to mass move triangles as well.
   * Square tool
     * Use stroke bounds and line tool to create this, discovered by accident
   * ~~Paint bucket tool~~